If you’ve stumbled upon this Survey Freedom review, then you must be wondering:

 2. Inbox Dollars

-InboxDollars.com is a rewards site that has surveys that pay a dollar an hour, 2-minute videos you watch to earn $0.02 and an online search engine that pays $0.01 for every 4 searches.
-There are also a ton of complaints from angry members claiming they never payout.
+InboxDollars.com is a rewards site with surveys that pay a dollar an hour, 2 minute videos that pay $0.02 and a search engine that pays $0.01 for every 4 searches.
+There are also a ton of complaints from members claiming they never payout.

 Here’s my full Inbox Dollars review.

 While not a huge money-maker by any means, i-Say.com is probably the best of the 3 with 30-minute surveys paying $0.80 a pop.

 Though I find taking surveys painfully dull, I get that for some it can be an easy and flexible way to earn a few extra dollars each month in their spare time.

 After all, you can start for free, work around your own schedule, pretty much anyone can qualify and this is something you can do wherever there’s a WiFi signal.

 Survey Freedom’s recommendations are certainly not the worst survey sites I’ve seen, but Swagbucks.com is a better alternative.
 You get a bit more money back for the time you put in, which is why I’ve rated them so highly in my Swagbucks review.

 1. The Members’ Success Stories Are Completely Fake

 Scroll down the Survey Freedom homepage and you’ll see reviews from supposed members giving 5 out of 5-star ratings and singing its praises.
 They say things like: